torvalds/linux/Documentation/filesystems/relay.rst

 Finally, there are a couple of utility callbacks that can be used for different purposes.  buf_mapped() is called whenever a channel buffer is mmapped from user space and buf_unmapped() is called when it's unmapped.
-The client can use this notification to trigger actions within the kernel application, such as enabling/disabling logging to the channel.
+The client can use this analtification to trigger actions within the kernel application, such as enabling/disabling logging to the channel.